vintage pieces

 SOLD

-The “must de Cartier” line of watches is back and they have been very popular with those looking for the most understated form of classic timekeeping.
+The “must de Cartier” line of watches is back and they have been popular with those looking for an understated form of classic timekeeping.
 The reintroduction in 2021 was a huge success and quickly sold out the initial production run.
 The “Tank” design has been around since 1917 and has been a cornerstone of the Cartier style ever since.
 In the 1970s Cartier was looking to rejuvenate their brand as sales were not what they once were.
 The post World War II economic boom produced a large demographic of a new middle class who couldn’t necessarily afford Cartier’s traditional ultra luxury offerings, but they could afford something better than basic timekeeping.
-The introduction of the must de Cartier in the late 1970s couldn’t have been better timed.
-The must de Cartier were crafted from sterling silver covered with 20 microns of hard gold plating and featured new technology battery operated quartz watches along with traditional hand wind movements.
-The must de Cartier was a luxury alternative to the onslaught of less expensive, excellent quality, quartz watches from Japan.
-This estate Cartier is one of the trouble free quartz models with a useful seconds hand and calendar.
-The fit and finish of the fully jewelled electronic mechanism rivals what can be see on many fully mechanical movements.
-The watch is in very good condition, especially considering it was worn regularly for over 20 years according to the personalized case-back engraving.
-It is in original condition except for replacement genuine alligator Cartier strap that we just purchased for $440.00 from Cartier.
-The new strap fits the original signed Cartier stainless steel gold plated deployment buckle perfectly.
-We’ve included the completely worn out strap the watch was delivered with.
-The 20 micron gold plated sterling silver case shows some scuffs and small dings and is mostly intact except for 3 of the 4 lug corners are beginning to show some sterling silver wear through.
-The parchment dial is perfect, without a single stain or blemish of any kind.
-Likewise can be said of the blued steel hands, and lab-grown blue spinel knurled crown.
-The low domed glass crystal shows the odd light scratch but only under extreme scrutiny or magnification and are not visible in these images.
-This classically proportioned vintage Cartier measures 25.7mm wide (excluding the crown) and 33.8mm long lug to lug.
-The new versions of these classics are now made from 18 karat solid gold or stainless steel, no more gold plated sterling silver.
+The introduction of must de Cartier in the late 1970s couldn’t have been better timed.
+They were crafted from sterling silver covered with 20 microns of hard gold plating and featured new technology battery operated electronic quartz mechanisms along with traditional hand wind movements.
+The must de Cartier was an upscale alternative to the onslaught of less expensive, excellent quality, quartz watches from Japan.
+This estate Cartier is one of the more desirable hand wind examples; powered by the small but reliable 17 jewel calibre 78-1.
+So reliable in fact that is has never been serviced, still runs and keeps good time.
+The gold plated case is in very good condition and completely original.
+The 20 micron gold plated sterling silver case shows some scuffs and small dings but is fully intact.
+After more than four decades of use, most of these watches display areas of significant sterling silver showing through the gold plating.
+This is most commonly seen around the lug corners and top edges.
+The four top corners on this watch display a tiny amount of silver through the gold plate.
+This is a survivor example, original protective sticker is still in place on the back after more than 40 years.
+It looks like it has never even been serviced before.
+The case back has no service records etched inside.
+It even sports the Cartier buckle but the leather strap in not the original.
+The retro tri-colour gold mirror dial is perfect, not a single stain or blemish of any kind.
+Likewise can be said of the blued steel hands, case screws, and blue spinel knurled crown.
+The low domed glass crystal shows only microscopic scuffs and nicks on the edges.
+It comes with original documents in folder but no warranty card.
+We’ve elected to leave this watch in as presented condition, complete with oxidation on the gold plating that can easily be removed if you choose to.
+It’s running well and keeping good time despite having never been serviced.
+We will include a full technical revision of the movement along with a new strap for the next owner.
+This classically proportioned vintage Cartier measures 20.5mm wide (excluding the crown) and 28mm long lug to lug.
+The new versions of these classics are now made from stainless steel, no more gold plated sterling silver, and no more manual wind movements, all of the smaller ladies models are now powered by quartz movements.
 Cartier further simplified the design by eliminating everything from the dial except the logo.
-The price point for the new versions start at $4,850.00 in stainless steel and $16,600.00 for one that looks like ours but in 18 karat yellow gold.
-Our original vintage must de Cartier is running great and keeping excellent condition with the installation of a fresh silver oxide battery.
-These watches usually run for a couple of years on a new battery and often run several decades between servicing.
-Including our 1-year warranty it is estate priced at $3,000.00 CAD.
-Stock #501-00359.
+The price point for the new versions start at $4,850.00 in stainless steel.
+Including our 1-year warranty it is estate priced at $2,500.00 CAD.
+Stock #501-00403.